Dirty Freehub

 Terrain & Riding

-The ride starts in The Old Mill near Strictly Organic coffee shop and the footbridge across the river.
-Ride the walking / bike path on the east side of the Deschutes river.
-Go slow and enjoy the views.
-(Little kids on bikes with streamers have right away!).
+The ride starts in The Old Mill District near Strictly Organic coffee shop and the footbridge across the river.
+From there, ride the walking / bike path on the east side of the Deschutes River.
+Go slowly and enjoy the views.
+(Remember that little kids on bikes with handlebar streamers have the right of way!)
 After a mile or so, go under the Reed Market Bridge, wind your way through a bit of single track, and then “pop up” a hill and find your way up to a gravel canal road.
 (The canal is now buried below ground).
 The canal road will take you under Highway 97.

-When you reach 3rd street, there’s a new cross walk to guide you across 4 lanes of traffic..
-The trail then dodges behind a few businesses where you end up paralleling Reed Market.
-After you navigate through Bend’s only double roundabout (we recommend you stick to sidewalks) you continue on the Lark Spur Trail that starts at the Bend Senior Center.
+When you reach 3rd Street, there’s a new cross walk to guide you across four lanes of traffic.
+The trail then dodges behind a few businesses, where you end up paralleling Reed Market.
+After you navigate through Bend’s only double roundabout (we recommend you stick to sidewalks on this section), continue on the Lark Spur Trail that starts at the Bend Senior Center.
+This trail will jet you over to Pilot Butte through quiet neighborhoods.
+The route climbs to the top of Pilot Butte where you get terrific views in all directions.
+And … at the top there are several informational kiosks on the area geology.
+You can skip this part, but it is special!

 Notes & Options